AidanBobholz/DS202_Final_Group_16/README.md

 #### Does the sale price of Alfalfa production effect dairy consumption?

+Initial background, Alfalfa is a forage legume used in the feed of livestock.
+The market price of alfalfa may have some importance on the consumption of dairy, as if the alfalfa price is high so will be the cost of milk production.

 ``` r

 ggplot(alfalfa_cheese, aes(x = Year, y = log(value) , color = variable)) +